lucaFiorini/AP_project_utils/planet_creation_handbook_1.md

-# Planet construction handbook 1
+# Planet creation handbook 1

 This is an addendum of the official documentation aimed at aiding groups when implementing a planet.
 This is written for common crate's version 1.0